igemuoftATG/generator-igemwiki/README.md

 into `styles.min.css`.
 Likewise for JS, except it uglifies as well, and personal JS goes into `bundle.min.js`.
-Then using the [request](https://www.npmjs.com/package/request) package (in combination with Chrome's web inspector Network tab), I've emulated to "go to pageName?action=edit, copy/paste into textbox, click save".
+Then using the [request](https://www.npmjs.com/package/request) package (in combination with Chrome's web inspector Network tab), I've emulated the "go to ``pageName?action=edit``, copy/paste into textbox, click save" workflow some of you might be familiar with.
 You will be asked for your username and password of course, and will automatically log out when all uploads are complete.

 ### Pull